Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Introduction

-Recently, more and more Phase II designs conduct Proof-of-Concept (PoC) and dose ranging in one study { to speed up the clinical development process \citep{bretz_2005,wang_2012}}.
+Recently, more and more Phase II designs conduct Proof-of-Concept (PoC) to make ``go/no-go'' decision and dose ranging to characterize the dose-response (D-R) relationship in one study to speed up the clinical development process \citep{bretz_2005,wang_2012}.
 To detect efficacy signal from multiple doses, one possible method is to do pairwise comparisons with placebo.
-Suggested by the ICH guideline \citep{ich_1994}, another possibility is to leverage information from all treatments to perform a single test to show an upward trend \citep{ruberg_1995}. { Power of contrast tests depends on the true underlying dose-response (D-R) relationship.
+As suggested by the ICH guideline \citep{ich_1994}, another possibility is to leverage information from all treatments to perform a single contrast test to show trend in a specific direction \citep{ruberg_1995}.
+Power of contrast tests depends on the true underlying D-R relationship.
 Getting this wrong may result in a loss in power.
-As a consequence, more robust tests based on the maximum of multiple different contrasts have been proposed to reduce the uncertainty of power under different D-R profiles \citep{bretz_2005}.}
+As a consequence, more robust tests based on the maximum of multiple contrasts have been proposed to reduce the uncertainty of power under different D-R profiles \citep{bretz_2005}.

-In this paper, we are interested in applying unblinded SSR to multiple contrast test. { Our approach is on the basis of a general two-stage adaptive dose-finding study design with multiple contrast test proposed by \citet{miller_2010}.
+In this paper, we are interested in applying unblinded SSR to multiple contrast test.
+Our approach is on the basis of a general two-stage adaptive dose-finding study design with multiple contrast test proposed by \citet{miller_2010}.
 With rigorous familywise type I error rate control, this design framework incorporates data dependent adaptions like sample size increase, alterations of allocation proportion and contrasts.
-Nonetheless, we focus our study on only SSR in this article.} Using conditional power and posterior predictive power to assess interim data, our sample size re-estimation rules are motivated by the key idea of ``promising zone''.
+Nonetheless, we focus our study on SSR only in this article.
+Using conditional power (CP) and Bayesian predictive power (PP) to assess interim data, our sample size re-estimation rules are motivated by the key idea of ``promising zone''.
 We use simulation studies to compare the practical performance of frequentist and Bayesian powers in our SSR design.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:frequentist}, we present the frequentist SSR design for single contrast test first, and then generalize our design to multiple contrast test.
 In addition, the procedure for type I error protection is also discussed in Section~\ref{sec:frequentist}.
 Next, parallel Bayesian SSR with detailed discussions on Bayesian computation techniques and multiple testing extension is proposed in Section~\ref{sec:bayes}.
 In Section~\ref{sec:simu}, simulation studies are carried out to validate the performance of our frequentist and Bayesian designs.
 At last, we conclude this paper with a brief discussion in Section~\ref{sec:discuss}.